zakaf/creativity/README.md

 Function
 ----------
-* With a given input author, the program will return a list of two authors who have been co-cited and the number of unique co-citations they received.
+* With a given input author, the program will output a list of two authors who have been co-cited and the number of unique co-citations they received in the first file.
 * Users can personalize the co-citation search through input settings file
 *    - Number of maximum co-citation from each author
 *    - NUmber of authors to recusively search co-citation for
 *    - Different edition and collection of Web of Science
 *    - Different time frame to choose from
+* All duplicates are removed from the output, so only unique co-citations are considered
+* The number of co-citation that each author is involved with is returned in the second file
 * The output is in csv file, so the output is platform independent and easily readable.

 Progress